Direct estimation of arbitrary observables of an oscillator

 In typical bosonic cQED devices, information about the harmonic oscillator is extracted via a controlled unitary operation that maps a target property of the oscillator to a distinct transmon state.
 Three main analytical gate sequences have been developed to enable direct experimental access to the expectation values of the excitation number~\cite{schuster2007resolving}, parity~\cite{sun2014tracking}, and displacement~\cite{campagne2020quantum} operators.
-Each of these affords a path towards full tomography~\cite{krisnanda2025demonstrating,pan2023protecting}, which then allows experimenters to extract any target information from the reconstructed oscillator state via post-processing.
-However, such tomographic approaches are typically resource intensive and often excessive when the desired information is associated with a specific observable.
-Thus, it is desirable to explore a more versatile experimental procedure capable of directly mapping the expectation value of an arbitrary target observable to a transmon state which is then efficiently extracted via a single observable measurement.
+Each of these affords a path towards full tomography~\cite{krisnanda2025demonstrating,copetudo2026direct,krisnanda2025experimental,pan2023protecting} by incorporating many displacement points in phase space, which then allows experimentalists to extract any target information from the reconstructed oscillator state via post-processing.
+However, such tomographic approaches are typically resource intensive, and often excessive when the desired information is associated with a specific observable.
+Thus, it is desirable to explore a more versatile experimental procedure capable of directly estimating arbitrary observables.